 Ohio’s criminal drug laws are numerous and complex.
 Many of the statutes are intricately detailed and can be overwhelming for someone charged with a drug offense.
-If you’ve been charged with a drug offense, it can be challenging to try to figure out what your charge means and the potential penalties.
+If you’ve been charged with a drug crime, it can be challenging to try to figure out what your charge means and the potential penalties.

-This page of drug offense FAQs is intended to answer some basic questions that you may have if you or someone you know has been charged with a drug offense in Ohio.
+This page of drug offense FAQs is intended to answer some basic questions that you may have if you or someone you know has been charged with a drug offense in Columbus.
 However, our drug offense FAQs cannot answer all of your questions.
-If you have further questions, we welcome you to call our Columbus drug defense lawyers at for a free consultation to discuss the details of your case.
+If you have further questions, we welcome you to call our Columbus drug defense lawyers at (614) 500-3836 for a free consultation to discuss the details of your case.

 You may be charged with drug possession in Ohio if you knowingly have an illegal controlled substance, such as marijuana, cocaine, heroin, methamphetamine, or ecstasy in your possession.
 You also may be charged if you have a prescription drug, such as Xanax, Valium, or Vicodin, without a valid prescription.

 To possess a drug, you may have control over the substance.
 Your control may also be inferred from your ability to access the substance.
 For example, if a drug is found in your purse or glove compartment box, you may be charged with a possession offense.

 The term “trafficking” encompasses a few different actions.
 Trafficking can mean selling or offering to sell a controlled substance.
 It also can mean distributing a drug, packaging it for distribution, or transporting it.
 Trafficking doesn’t have to involve a monetary transaction.
 Simply giving someone a drug, or trading it to someone, also can be considered trafficking under Ohio law.